 - Seattle Tunnel Partners repair work plan (pdf 4.8 Mb)

-- Video of crews building the access pit (view on YouTube or download WMV file)
+- Video of crews building the access pit (links to YouTube)

 The City of Seattle is replacing the Elliott Bay Seawall — from South Washington Street to Broad Street — with a structure that meets current safety and design standards.
 Visit the project’s website for the latest news about seawall-related construction.